Unsupervised risk factor identification across cancer types and data modalities via explainable artificial intelligence: Discussion

 \subsection{Addressing the challenge of unsupervised risk stratification}

 A central challenge in developing unsupervised approaches of any kind but especially for patient stratification is the absence of definitive ground truth to validate obtained clustering against\supercite{ofer_interfeat_2025}.
-In clinical applications, we can assess statistical separation of resulting survival distributions but cannot definitively determine whether the identified groups represent the optimal stratification or are based on clinically meaningful features.
-Our controlled simulation experiments with synthetic data provided a crucial validation step by creating a ground truth association between specific patterns and survival outcomes, allowing us to systematically evaluate our method's ability to recover these predefined relationships.
-The strong performance of our approach in these controlled settings (achieving AUC values above 0.95 for both tabular and image data) provides necessary evidence for the reliability of our methodology to identify prognostically distinct patient subgroups in real-world clinical applications.
+In clinical applications, we can assess statistical separation of resulting survival distributions or if these are based on clinically interpretable features, as we did in our applications to \ac{mm} and \ac{nsclc} data, but cannot definitively determine whether the identified groups represent the optimal stratification.
+Our controlled simulation experiments with synthetic data provided a crucial validation step for our framework by creating a ground truth association between specific input features and survival outcomes, allowing us to systematically evaluate the frameworks ability to enable models to recover these predefined relationships.
+The strong performance of our approach in these controlled settings (achieving AUROC and AUPRC values above 0.90 for both tabular and image data) provided the necessary evidence for our optimization framework being able to readily identify features that are associated with prognostically distinct patient subgroups, offering confidence in its application in real-world clinical settings.